 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-The city of Wauseon was in violation above the MCL of 80 in 2015.
+The City of Wauseon was in compliance below the MCL of 80 in 2017.
 This MCL is a running average, so each quarter uses the four previous quarters.
-In 2015, our highest running average was 86.4 for our DS202 site in the 2nd quarter.
-We returned to compliance by the 4th quarter after we returned to lower than 80 ppb.
-The trihalomethane regulation was first implemented by the EPA in 2004; previously no limits were in place for compliance.
+In 2017, our highest running average was 77.6 for our DS201 site in the 1st quarter.
+The City of Wauseon is continuing to strive to lower our disinfection by products.